SamueleGiraudo/Bud-Music-Box/Help.md

 is a string specifying a multi-pattern of multiplicity $4$.
 The multiplicity is the number of voices.
 This multi-pattern has arity $4$ because each voice contains $4$ beats.
 The length of this multi-pattern is $7$ since each voice has seven atom, where an atom is either a beat or a rest.
-Therefore, this multi-pattern lasts $7$ amounts of time.
+Therefore, this multi-pattern lasts $7$ units of time.

 ## Instruction set

 ### Control instructions